thetawavegame/thetawave-legacy/book/src/append_item_data.md

 - Name
 - AnimationComponent (Optional)

-All of the components besides the ItemComponent and optional AnimationComponent are consistent throughtout all of the items, so they do not need to be specified by you when adding a new item.
+All of the components besides the `ItemComponent` and optional `AnimationComponent` are consistent through out all of the items, so they do not need to be specified by you when adding a new item.

-The ItemComponent and optional AnimationComponent need to be specified in assets/data/items.ron.
-For the "Frequency Augmentor" example we won't be adding an animation at this point, so we don't need to worry about adding AnimationComponent data to the file.
-For right now we just need to add the ItemComponent data.
+The `ItemComponent` and optional `AnimationComponent` need to be specified in `assets/data/items.ron`.
+For the "Frequency Augmentor" example we won't be adding an animation at this point, so we don't need to worry about adding `AnimationComponent` data to the file.
+For right now we just need to add the `ItemComponent` data.
 This data is all of the information listed in the design section:

 - Name
 - Sprite